tobiasbp/fusiondirectory-api/README.md

 This wrapper supports the RPC based API in versions of FusionDirectory up to 1.3.
 This API may be deprecated in version 1.4 as a change to a REST based API is planned.

 As FusionDirectory manages data in LDAP, the database can also be updated directly in LDAP.
+However, using the API has the following advantages:

+* Access for the API user is controlled by access control lists created in the FusionDirectory GUI.
+No need to configure access on the LDAP server.
-The API, however, allows for restriction of acces using FusionDirectory's Access Control Lists, and the ability to create objects based on templates defined in the GUI.
-It may also be of advantage to you, that you can access the data in LDAP via HTTP/HTTPS on ports 80/443 instead of through the LDAP ports 389/636.
+* Objects can be created from templates maintained in the FusionDirectory GUI.
+* LDAP data can be accessed via HTTP/HTTPS on ports 80/443 instead of through the LDAP ports 389/636.
+* Users can be locked/unlocked (Prefix encrypted password with _!_) without giving the API user access to the ldap field _userPassword_.

 # Installation